segmentio/segment-docs/src/connections/destinations/catalog/actions-criteo-audiences/index.md

 - **Improved email matching**: This integration creates a direct connection between Segment and Criteo for a higher match rate of email identifiers.

-- **Fewer settings**: Unlike Criteo's Filter destination, this destination doesn't require any custom copy and paste code.
-You only need the Advertiser ID and the Criteo API credentials.
+- **Fewer settings**: Unlike Criteo's Filter destination, this destination doesn't require any copy and paste code.
+You only need your Advertiser ID and Criteo API credentials.

 - **Criteo Audience**: You don't need a Criteo audience ID as the audience gets created on the fly using the Personas audience name.
-This enables audience Segment names to be consistent across Segment and Criteo.
+This enables the names of audience segments to be consistent across Segment and Criteo.

 - **Batching events and support for large audiences**: This destination supports batching which enables Criteo to receive large audiences without discrepancies.